Desserts

 Equipment: Dutch Oven or Skillet

 During our time living in eastern Washington, one of our favorite activities to do with the kids was to visit one of the many orchards in the area and pick fruit.
 In Washington this typically consisted of cherries, blueberries, and apples.
-After moving to the suburbia in the midwest we had a couple years hiatus from berry picking before one of our children asked why we did not go pick fruit anymore.
+Making fruit cobblers, crisps and jams are always a favorite with the family, but this fresh blackberry slump is by far the mot requested dessert to make with fresh blackberries.

 Making the Fresh Blackberry Slump